-2024 Congress Scorecard Methodology
+2026 Congress Scorecard Methodology

 The US Campaign for Palestinian Rights Action (USCPR Action) has developed a comprehensive Palestine Congress Scorecard for advocates, civil society, and policymakers to understand where Members of Congress stand on Palestine.

 The grade system is a combination of votes, letters, and other legislative action that align with Palestinian rights.
 Individuals with an A and B have mostly aligned with USCPR Action’s assessment on Palestinian rights.
-Individuals with a C have areas to improve to demonstrate a commitment to Palestinians rights.
-Individuals with a D and F have failed to demonstrate a commitment to Palestinians rights and contribute to the dehumanization of Palestinians.
+Individuals with a C have areas to improve to demonstrate a commitment to Palestinian rights.
+Individuals with a D and F have failed to demonstrate a commitment to Palestinian rights and contribute to the dehumanization of Palestinians.
 Regardless of an individual’s grade, we encourage Members to take tangible and measurable steps to drastically improve their rankings.

 Legislative Actions Considered